Cisco Service Control Overview

 Data collection occurs as follows:

-RDRs contain various information and statistics, depending on the configuration of the system.
+RDRs contain a variety of information and statistics, depending on the configuration of the system.
 The main categories of RDRs include:

 •Transaction RDRs—Records generated for each transaction, where a transaction is a single event detected in network traffic.
 The identification of a transaction depends on the particular application and protocol.